Learn more about the basics of health insurance, including what it covers, the factors affecting your premium and how to apply.

 Things such as chemotherapy, radiotherapy and surgery may be included, as well as bone marrow and stem cell transplants.

-Any pre-existing conditions that you have may not be covered under health insurance - cerebral palsy or epilepsy, for example.
+Any pre-existing conditions that you have may not be covered under health insurance - heart conditions, cerebral palsy or epilepsy, for example.

 Emergency treatment isn't covered either.

 For a full list of what your policy does and doesn't offer, make sure you read the terms and conditions with care.